miracl/core/rust/readme.md

     python3 config64.py

-Then select options 1, 3, 7, 23, 25, 31, 32 and 34 (these are fixed for
+Then select options 1, 3, 7, 24, 26, 32, 33 and 35 (these are fixed for
 the example program provided).
 Select 0 to exit.

 Then copy the library from core/target/release/libcore.rlib to the root directory, and execute

+    rustc TestECC.rs --extern core=libcore.rlib

+Run this test program by executing the program TestECC

-    rustc TestALL.rs --extern core=libcore.rlib
+    rustc TestMPIN.rs --extern core=libcore.rlib

-Run this test program by executing the program TestALL
+Run this test program by executing the program TestMPIN

     rustc TestBLS.rs --extern core=libcore.rlib